History of the Museum

 The entire course can now be followed on a smartphone.
 Each scene has a Qr code that you just have to flash to read or listen to the description in different languages.
 The application also offers additional content for the most curious of our visitors and some small games to entertain the youngest.

 Easy to use: the visitor just has to scan a Qr code which leads him directly to the application then he is guided.
-Headphones are required to hear the audio notes, and for those who have forgotten, the museum offers headphones at cost price.
+Headphones are recommended for listening to audio notes.

-A new activity: historical tours in a World War II vehicle (DODGE WC51)
+A new activity: historical tours in a Second World War vehicle

-The first tour “In the footsteps of the 9th Air Force” takes visitors in small groups in a vintage military vehicle (Dodge WC 51) to the side of the A10 Airfield (American military airfield) for a 40-minute guided tour.
-The second circuit “On the tracks of the 101st Airborne” follows in the footsteps of the 101st Airborne around Carentan, for a 1h15 guided tour.
+The first tour, ‘In the footsteps of the 9th Air Force’, takes visitors in small groups in a vintage military vehicle (Dodge WC 51) to the A10 Airfield for a 40-minute guided tour.
+The second tour, ‘In the track of the 101st Airborne’, follows in the footsteps of the 101st Airborne around Carentan on a 1h15 guided tour.

 A new decoration for the “Liberated Avranches” scenography